rohitvvv/ProcareDownloader/README.md

 # Dependencies

+You need Python 3 installed on your machine to use the script.
-Install these deps to run the script
+Install these deps to run the script.

 ```
  pip install requests